824 entangled turtles reported:

 The Olive Ridley Project, Registered Charity No 1165905 in England & Wales, was founded in 2013 in response to the large amounts of entangled Olive ridley sea turtles found in the Maldives, where this turtle species is particularly rare.
 Most encounters with this vulnerable sea turtle here are under stressful conditions; entangled in discarded fishing nets, also known as ghost nets, or floating injured on the surface.

-ORP is on a mission to protect sea turtles and their habitats in the Indian Ocean.
+Olive Ridley Project is on a mission to protect sea turtles and their habitats in the Indian Ocean.
+Using quality informational web sites about drugs and other topics.
 We do this through rescue and rehabilitation of injured sea turtles, research and education, and by actively removing ghost nets from the ocean and working on ways to reuse and reduce ghost gear.

 Our community of volunteers and citizen scientists, environmentalists and Marine Biologists around the Indian Ocean are invaluable to ORP.
 Their contributions have so far been phenomenal.